jiniguezjr/cs2021-elk-stack/README.md

 # CS2021-ELK-Stack
 > This project automates the installation and configuration of an ELK stack deployment on an Ubuntu 18.04 server.
-In this setup, there are a total of 4 Ubuntu 18.04 servers running on Azure.
-One server runs the ELK stack, the remaining three are web servers that are used to collect and monitor system resources and logs.
-Docker and Ansible are used to deploy and configure the web and elk servers.
+In this setup, there are a total of 5 Ubuntu 18.04 servers running on Azure.
+One server runs the ELK stack, one server is a bastion host with Ansible running in a Docker container, and the remaining three are web servers, running DVWA,  are used as an example on how to collect and monitor system resources and various log files.

 ## Architecture Diagram
 <p align="center"><img src="https://github.com/jiniguezjr/cs2021-elk-stack/blob/main/Images/CS2021-Project-1-Architecture1.png" alt="CS2021 Project 1 ELK Stack Architecture Diagram" /></p>